 Although the agreements governing our outstanding indebtedness contain, and the indenture governing the notes contains, restrictions on the incurrence of additional indebtedness by us and our restricted subsidiaries, these restrictions are subject to a number of qualifications and exceptions, and the indebtedness incurred in compliance with these restrictions could be substantial.
 As of March 31, 2005, we had approximately \$367.8 million available for additional revolving borrowings, or, within limits, issuances of letters of credit under our senior secured credit facilities.
-In addition to amounts that may be borrowed under our senior secured credit facilities, the indenture governing the notes also will allow us and our restricted subsidiaries.
+In addition to amounts that may be borrowed under our senior secured credit facilities, the indenture governing the notes also will allow us and our restricted subsidiaries to borrow significant amounts of money from other sources and will place no restrictions on borrowings by our unrestricted subsidiaries.
 Also, these restrictions do not prevent us from incurring obligations that do not constitute "indebtedness" as defined in the relevant agreement.
 If new debt is added to the current debt levels, the related risks that we now face could intensify.

 We may incur substantial amounts of additional senior secured and unsecured indebtedness as a result of guarantees of such indebtedness of our direct or indirect parent following an initial public offering of common stock of such parent.
 Our guarantee of such indebtedness which is secured will be effectively senior to the notes to the extent of the value of the property or assets securing such indebtedness.
 Our guarantee of unsecured indebtedness will rank pari passu with the notes.
-The indenture does not contain restrictions on such parent company and in certain circumstances the guarantees that we and the guarantees of the notes, as the case may be.
+The indenture does not contain restrictions on such parent company and in certain circumstances the guarantees that we and the guarantees are permitted to issue in respect of such parent company's debt that may be senior in right of payment to the notes or the guarantees of the notes, as the case may be.

 The indenture provides that we and the guarantors of the notes may provide guarantees of indebtedness of our direct or indirect parent following an initial public offering of common stock of such parent if, among other things, the proceeds of such parent's indebtedness are used to refinance our indebtedness.
 The amount of such guarantees by us and the guarantors shall be limited to the amount of our indebtedness that is so refinanced plus the amount of premiums and expenses to be paid, in each case in connection with such refinancing of our debt.
 Furthermore, if our indebtedness that is refinanced ranks senior in right of payment to the notes, then the guarantees that we and the guarantors will be permitted to issue may rank senior in right of payment to the notes or the guarantees of the notes to the same extent.
 The parent company whose indebtedness we and the guarantors so guarantee will not be governed by the covenants in the indenture governing the notes relating to, among other things, restricted payments and incurrence of indebtedness.
-There is a significant risk that such parent company and the guarantors.
+There is a significant risk that such parent company's indebtedness, including our and our subsidiaries' guarantees of such parent indebtedness, may be satisfied from the assets of our company and the guarantors.
 If our or our subsidiaries' guarantees of parent indebtedness rank senior in right of payment to the notes and the guarantees and our parent becomes insolvent, our parent's creditors may assert claims against us or our subsidiaries that are senior in right of payment to claims of holders of the notes.
-See "Description of New Notes-Certain Covenants-Limitation on Incurrence of Additional Indebtedness," "- Limitation on Restricted Payments," "-Limitation on Liens" and "-Limitations on Transactions with Affiliates."
+See "Description of New Notes-Certain Covenants-Limitation on Incurrence of Additional Indebtedness," "-Limitation on Restricted Payments," "-Limitation on Liens" and "-Limitations on Transactions with Affiliates."